 Their anthem is dedicated to the ravages of the rock and roll lifestyle and the loss of individual identity, Hotel California was a global hit and is one of the most played records in the history of rock and roll.
 Which probably explains why the band has sold more than two hundred million records in its turbulent on and off again career.

 Hit play on this live version of Hotel California below to witness what may be one of the best dual guitar solos ever.

 Australia isn’t just famous for boomerangs and being the Land Down Under.
-It also gave the world a band that epitomizes everything that rock and roll should, and could be, AC/DC.
+It’s responsible for some great music (does anyone know Ed Kuepper or Hoodoo Gurus?) – however, musically – it gave the world a band that epitomizes everything that rock and roll should, and could be, AC/DC.

 This no-frills stripped down and straight the point, blue-collar rock and roll juggernaut have been doing what they do best, tearing up stages and writing insanely catchy songs for almost fifty years, and unless someone tells them to stop, they’ll probably do exactly the same for the next fifty years too.